 Tweet your ideas to us @VolunteerHub and we’ll be sure to retweet.

-The preceding is a guest post by Corbit Harrison, vice president of business development for VolunteerHub, a cloud-based volunteer management software application that offers online event registration, email and SMS (text) messaging, report generation, and much more.
+The preceding is a guest post by Corbit Harrison, Chief Operating Officer for VolunteerHub, a cloud-based volunteer management software application that offers online event registration, email and SMS (text) messaging, report generation, and much more.
 Corbit has been actively helping non-profit organizations better engage constituents for over 10 years.
 Connect with Corbit on LinkedIn.
 This is part of our ongoing VolunteerCorner series – focusing on issues that you need to know about in the nonprofit sector.